LLM Evaluation and Key Metrics

 2. Prepare datasets: Use diverse, representative datasets that have been carefully curated to avoid biases and evaluate the LLM’s performance on a level playing field.

-3. Implement fine-tuning: Apply fine-tuning techniques using the prepared datasets to bolster the LLM’s ability to handle language tasks effectively.
+3. Implement fine-tuning: LLM fine-tuning techniques and LLM gateway using the prepared datasets to bolster the LLM’s ability to handle language tasks effectively.

 4. Evaluate with metrics: Utilize established evaluation metrics such as perplexity, ROUGE, and diversity to assess the performance of the LLM objectively.